Welcome to the essential guide to wild camping in Scotland.

 You must also familiarise yourself – and comply – with the Scottish Outdoor Access Code.

-The Scottish Outdoor Access Code
+The Scottish Outdoor Access Code - an important set of wild camping rules for Scotland

 The Scottish Outdoor Access Code is a simple set of rules and guidance that you must follow when wild camping in Scotland.